muctebanesiri/anki-multiple-choise-question-template/README.md

 ### Multiple Choice Question Template for Anki

-This repository contains simple HTML and CSS code for front and back cards, designed specifically for styling multiple choice questions in Anki.
+This repository contains simple JavaScript, HTML and CSS code for front and back cards, designed specifically for styling multiple choice questions in Anki.
 All credits go to u/12yardsfootball for the original code; I've adapted it to support RTL (right-to-left) languages like Persian.

 ### Instructions for Creating Cards